pauleffingPIK/mrtech/README.md

 install.packages("devtools")
 ```

-To download the package run the following commands:
+To download and install the package run the following commands:

 ```r
 library(devtools)